When you create an Umbraco Cloud project we create the project URLs based on the name you give your project.

 - Hit Save

-Once you've assigned a domain to your Umbraco Cloud environment, you may want to hide the default umbraco.io URL (e.g. snoopy.s1.umbraco.io).
+Once you've assigned a hostname to your Umbraco Cloud environment, you may want to hide the default umbraco.io URL (e.g. snoopy.s1.umbraco.io).
 We've created a rewrite rule for this purpose - find it in the Rewrites on Cloud article.

 All hostnames added to an Umbraco Cloud project will automatically be protected by Umbraco Latch: A TLS certificate will be assigned to your hostnames.